Qbandev/stbchef/README.md

 # Simple Crypto Trading Bot Chef

-> **Status: Front-end dashboard + KyberSwap execution only**
->
-> • Linea **and** Ethereum main-net swaps are now routed through **KyberSwap Aggregator API** – no on-chain contracts to deploy.
-> • All Solidity contracts, Hardhat tasks and related Make/ npm scripts have been removed.
-> • Environment requirements are reduced to browser-side API keys (Gemini, Groq, Mistral).

----

 ## Overview
 A web dashboard that compares multiple AI models (Gemini 2 Flash, Groq DeepSeek-R1, Mistral Medium) for crypto-trading accuracy and lets you execute ETH ↔ USDC swaps directly from the browser via KyberSwap.